Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-dashboard-manager-as-separate-plugin.md

 This change might be a breaking change as the dashboard manager module will no longer be part of `@c8y/ngx-components/context-dashboard`, but will be part of `@c8y/ngx-components/dasboard-manager`.

 This change does not affect the layout and UX of the Cockpit application nor does it add any new functionalities.
-As a side effect, a performance improvement might be noticed as dashboard manager from now on will be loaded lazily (that is, only after main application is loaded).
+As a side effect, a performance improvement might be noticed as the dashboard manager from now on will be loaded lazily (that is, only after main application is loaded).